-(b) Customer acknowledges that it has waived and relinquished any rights or claims it might have or be deemed to have with respect to any ENA profits or earnings attributable to the Transportation Contracts during the Term or otherwise associated with the transactions contemplated herein, except with respect to the Excluded Liabilities.
+(b) Palo Alto acknowledges that it has waived and relinquished any rights or claims it might have or be deemed to have with respect to any ENA profits or earnings attributable to the Transportation Contracts during the Term or otherwise associated with the transactions contemplated herein, except with respect to the Excluded Liabilities.
 All income and losses attributable to the utilization or implementation of or otherwise with respect to the Transportation Contracts during the Term shall be solely for the account of ENA.
-All such income and losses attributable to periods prior to or after the Term shall be solely for the account of Customer.
+All such income and losses attributable to periods prior to or after the Term shall be solely for the account of Palo Alto.

-(c) Customer acknowledges that ENA neither has nor undertakes any fiduciary or other special duty to Customer respecting ENA's activities (and accounting of the profits, costs and proceeds thereof) regarding or in any way related to the Transportation Contracts.
-ENA is permitted to administer, utilize and economically profit from the Transportation Contracts and Gas in any lawful manner it determines, and for its own benefit and account, all without interference from or liability or duties owed to Customer and its successors and assigns; provided that the foregoing shall not limit ENA's obligations to Customer under any Operational Agreement and shall not entitle ENA to fail to perform any obligation relating to the Operational Agreements.
+(c) Palo Alto acknowledges that ENA neither has nor undertakes any fiduciary or other special duty to Palo Alto respecting ENA's activities (and accounting of the profits, costs and proceeds thereof) regarding or in any way related to the Transportation Contracts.
+ENA is permitted to administer, utilize and economically profit from the Transportation Contracts and Gas in any lawful manner it determines, and for its own benefit and account, all without interference from or liability or duties owed to Palo Alto and its successors and assigns; provided that the foregoing shall not limit ENA's obligations to Palo Alto under any Operational Agreement and shall not entitle ENA to fail to perform any obligation relating to the Operational Agreements.

 ARTICLE 12.
 EARLY TERMINATION OF AGREEMENT